 Please remember to be consistent with referencing throughout your thesis.
 The MHRA Style Guide has recently (2017) been made available online, but a copy of the MHRA handbook can still be downloaded for free here; Anglia Ruskin produces an excellent guide to the Harvard system of referencing; and more information on MLA can be found here.

-It is very important that you also tell the Department that you’ve done so – please send a brief email to the Director of Graduate Studies and copy the PGREnglish@warwick.ac.uk.
+It is very important that you also tell the Department that you’ve done so – please send a brief email to the Director of Graduate Studies, cc'ing PGREnglish@warwick.ac.uk.

 Submitting the final draft

-Following a successful examination (i.e. once your examiners have recommended the award of a degree and you have completed any minor corrections to the satisfaction of your examiners), the Graduate School will contact you with instructions on the submission of the final version of your thesis.
+Following a successful examination (i.e. once your examiners have recommended the award of a degree and you have completed any minor corrections to the satisfaction of your examiners), the Doctoral College will contact you with instructions on the submission of the final version of your thesis.